bbpress/bbPress/src/readme.txt

 1. Visit 'Plugins > Add New'
 2. Search for 'bbPress'
 3. Activate bbPress from your Plugins page.
-(You'll be greeted with a Welcome page.)
+(You will be greeted with a Welcome page.)
-4. Visit 'Forums > Add New' and create some forums.
-(You can always delete these later.)
-5a.
-If you have pretty permalinks enabled, visit yourdomain.com/forums.
-5b.
-If you do not have pretty permalinks enabled, visit yourdomain.com?post_type=forum

 = From WordPress.org =

 1. Download bbPress.
 2. Upload the 'bbpress' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate bbPress from your Plugins page.
-(You'll be greeted with a Welcome page.)
+(You will be greeted with a Welcome page.)

+= Once Activated =

-4. Visit 'Forums > Add New' and create some forums.
+1. Visit 'Forums > Add New' and create some forums.
 (You can always delete these later.)
-5a.
-If you have pretty permalinks enabled, visit yourdomain.com/forums.
+2a.
+If you have pretty permalinks enabled, visit example.com/forums/.
-5b.
-If you do not have pretty permalinks enabled, visit yourdomain.com?post_type=forum
+2b.
+If you do not have pretty permalinks enabled, visit example.com?post_type=forum

-= Extra =

-1. Visit 'Settings > Forums' and adjust your configuration.
+3. Visit 'Settings > Forums' and take a moment to match bbPress's settings to match your community.
-2. Adjust the CSS of your theme as needed, to make everything pretty.
+4. Visit 'Tools > Forums > Import Forums' if you have an existing forum to convert to bbPress.

+= Once Configured =

+* bbPress comes with a robust theme-compatibility API that does its best to make bbPress look and feel right with just-about any WordPress theme.
+You may need to adjust some styling on your own to make everything look pristine.
+* You may want to customize the register/activation/sign-in/lost-password flows, to better suit your site. bbPress comes with a bevy of shortcodes to make this possible, listed here: http://codex.bbpress.org/shortcodes/
+* bbPress also comes with built-in support for Akismet and BuddyPress, two very popular and very powerful WordPress plugins.
+If you're using either, visit your Forum Settings page and ensure that integration appears correct.

 == Screenshots ==
 1. Forums - Admin Interface